Enemy of Entropy

 Dark Watcher opens in Santiago City (aka Saint City), with a quartet of witches.
 Mindhealer is the only book that takes place outside of Santiago City, which seems to be the primary setting for all of Saintcrow’s novels (from what I’ve read in their descriptions).

-Theodora, earth witch and healer, runs the Cauldron, an occult book and supply store.
+Theodora, an earth witch and healer, runs the Cauldron, an occult book and supply store.
 Mariamne Niege (water witch, prognosticator) and Elise Nicholson (fire witch) work for her in addition to being, respectively, a graduate student and a musician.
 Suzanne (air witch, I don’t believe we ever learn her last name) is Elise’s foster mother and their teacher, something of a high priestess to the little group.

 The four women know that they’re psychic and that “magick” is real.
 They don’t know that they are “Lightbringers,” that there are groups and creatures in the world that hunt them, or that a group called Circle Lightfall trains and sends out “Watchers” to protect (and recruit) Lightbringers in order to counterbalance the darkness in the world.